connectrpc/connect-swift/README.md

 ## Go development

-To make changes to the Go [plugins](./cmd) that are used to generate code, ensure the required dependencies are installed:
+To make changes to the Go [plugin](./protoc-gen-connect-swift) that is used to generate code, ensure the required dependencies are installed:

 ```sh